blueweimer/CamdenGearCodingDemo/README.md

 3. Change database settings in "config/app_local.php"

-4. Navigate, using the terminal, to the cakephpcrud location.

-5. Enter: "bin/cake bake all posts"
+4. Enter: "bin/cake bake all posts"

-6. Do not override the prompts given to you
+5. Do not override the prompts given to you

-7. Enter: "bin/cake server."
+6. Enter: "bin/cake server."

-8. Use the following link to access the localhost application in a browser: http://localhost:8765/posts?bedrooms=&bathrooms=&zip_code=&price_range=
+7. Use the following link to access the localhost application in a browser: http://localhost:8765/posts?bedrooms=&bathrooms=&zip_code=&price_range=